 - Recent digestive region surgery

 There are also a variety of other medications that can interact poorly with Metoclopramide, so make sure that your vet is aware of every medication, supplement, and even flea medication that your pet currently uses.

 Metoclopramide Adverse Reactions And Overdoses

-Just like many other medications, pets can have poor reactions or experience overdoses with this medication.
+Just like many other medications, pets can have an adverse reaction or experience overdoses with this medication.
 Understanding the symptoms of each can help to keep your dog safe.

-The following can represent an allergic reaction in your dog:
+The following adverse effects can represent an allergic reaction in your dog:

 - Facial swelling, or that in the tongue or lips

 Symptoms of an overdose can include:

 - Face, legs or tongue movement not controlled by your dog